Sunday, March 19, 2017

-If it’s identity politics you want, then identity politics you’ll get.
+If it’s hardball identity politics you want, then hardball identity politics you’ll get.

 Do you hear that?
 Do you understand?

-Myself I'm saddened to the core to see dialogue die, over and over, and to be forced to write off so many friends because they can't accept actual diversity when they encounter it.
+Myself I'm saddened to the core to see dialogue die, over and over, and to be forced to write off so many friends because they can't accept actual difference when they encounter it.
 And I'm saddened also to have to leave the left, but leave it I will, because it is now an utterly fake left, finally rotten to the core.
 Your politics has nothing to offer America but polarization and speech codes, thought police and inter-racial hate--whereas me, I'm interested in possible communities.